Here's a line drawing of the Miter-Cut Grafting Knife (#7172) for you to color in, from Johnny's Selected Seeds' Coloring Book.

 Follow the instructions in this Tech Sheet as a preliminary guide to using your Side-Grafting Starting Kit.
 Kit Contents: Spare Blades for Miter-Cut Grafting Knife; Chapin 48-oz Hand Sprayer; (200) Spring-Loaded Side-Grafting Clips; 5) Large Clear Propagation Domes; (5) 72-Cell Plug Flats; (90) 3½” Square Pots; (5) Lightweight Mesh Trays; (5) Shallow White Leakproof Trays.

-A slideshow recap of Johnny's Fundamentals of Tomato Grafting Webinar.
+A slide deck recap of Johnny's Fundamentals of Tomato Grafting Webinar.
 Topics: • Why graft? • Rootstock selection • Demo: How to top-graft • Healing protocol • Grower experiences • ADDITIONAL RESOURCES

 Welcome to our Resources page for the Fundamentals of Tomato Grafting webinar, a list of materials to help provide you with the knowledge needed for small-scale production of grafted tomato plants.